 Women’s health physiotherapy is a specialist area of physiotherapy supporting women through their life stages from being a young woman, through the childbearing years, to mid-life and beyond menopause.

-Eve Health’s advanced practice physiotherapists specialise in the management of pelvic floor issues including bladder and bowel dysfunction, pelvic organ prolapse, pelvic pain and sexual dysfunction, as well as pregnancy-related pain and dysfunction.
+The advanced physiotherapists in Eve Health’s support network specialise in the management of pelvic floor issues including bladder and bowel dysfunction, pelvic organ prolapse, pelvic pain and sexual dysfunction, as well as pregnancy-related pain and dysfunction.

-Our Eve physiotherapists are passionate about providing the best possible care for our women.
-As members of our multidisciplinary team, they work very closely with our obstetricians and gynaecologists to support women in achieving their goals and the best possible outcomes.
+These physiotherapists are passionate about providing the best possible care for our women.
+As affiliates of our multidisciplinary team, they work closely with our obstetricians and gynaecologists to support women in achieving their goals and the best possible outcomes.
 The Eve Health team have a holistic approach to women’s wellbeing with a philosophy that many gynaecological conditions and pregnancy care are best managed with a team approach.

 Physiotherapy and Pelvic Pain

-Persistent pelvic pain associated with endometriosis and other pelvic disorders can have a huge impact on a woman’s enjoyment of life and wellbeing.
+Persistent pelvic pain associated with endometriosis and other pelvic disorders can have a huge impact on a woman’s enjoyment of life and her wellbeing.
 People who suffer from pelvic pain often also contend with a myriad of other symptoms including painful intercourse, bladder and bowel dysfunction, anxiety, psychological effects, and social and relationship issues.
-At Eve, our physiotherapists work together with our gynaecologists and in-house psychologist to offer a comprehensive approach to pain management.
+The physiotherapists in our support network work together with our gynaecologists and an affiliated psychologist to offer a comprehensive approach to pain management.

 Physiotherapy will help to work out what is driving your pain and help decipher the causes from the symptoms.
 One contributing factor in pelvic pain that physiotherapists are often concerned with is pelvic floor muscle pain and overactivity.
 This is often accompanied by increased muscle tension, high resting tone, reduced ability to relax the pelvic floor muscles, difficulty emptying the bladder and bowel, and painful intercourse.

-Our pelvic floor physiotherapists are highly trained to restore normal muscle function, alleviate pelvic floor muscle pain, and therefore improve quality of life through a number of therapies including:
+The pelvic floor physiotherapists in our support network are highly trained to restore normal muscle function, alleviate pelvic floor muscle pain, and therefore improve quality of life through a number of therapies including: